Ben Edwards (American football)

-Ben Edwards (born April 10, 1992) is an American football wide receiver who is currently a free agent.
+Ben Edwards (born April 11, 1992) is an American former professional football player who was a wide receiver for the New York Giants of the National Football League (NFL).
 He played football and basketball at York High School in Yorktown, Virginia.
-He played college football at Richmond for four years.
-Edwards earned First-team All-CAA honors in 2012 after leading the CAA in receptions with 80.
-He was also named First-team All-CAA his senior year in 2013.
-After going undrafted in the 2014 NFL Draft, Edwards remained unsigned until being signed by the New York Giants in May 2015.
+He played college football for the Richmond Spiders for four years.
+Edwards earned first-team All-CAA honors in 2012 after leading the CAA in receptions with 80.
+He was also named first-team All-CAA his senior year in 2013.
+After going undrafted in the 2014 NFL draft, Edwards remained unsigned until being signed by the Giants in May 2015.
 He played in two games for the Giants in 2015, catching one pass for nine yards.
 He spent the entire 2016 season on injured reserve and became a free agent afterwards.

-Early years
+Early life

 Edwards played high school football at York High School in Yorktown, Virginia.
 He earned Offensive Player of the Year honors in the Bay Rivers District during his junior year in 2008.
-He also garnered First-team All-District and All-Region accolades as both a quarterback and kick returner.
-Edwards earned Second-team All-District accolades as a punter as well.
+He also garnered first-team All-District and All-Region accolades as both a quarterback and kick returner.
+Edwards earned second-team All-District accolades as a punter as well.
 In late September 2009, he suffered a sprained ankle, which slowed him for several weeks.
 In late October 2009, he suffered a broken collarbone that caused him to miss two games.
-He played basketball at York High as well.
+Edwards played basketball at York High as well.
 He averaged 14.0 points and 5.4 assists per game in his junior year, garnering All-District honors.

 He had scholarship offers from the University of Richmond, James Madison University and the College of William & Mary.